-OM began its ministry in Hungary in the early 1970s, at that time through smuggling and distributing literature throughout the country.
-After the fall of communism in 1989, the first OM workers moved into the country, establishing outreach teams, developing the relationships with local churches and spreading the missions vision among them.
+OM began its ministry in Hungary in the early 1970s through smuggling and distributing literature throughout the country while it was closed under communism.
+After the fall of communism in 1989, the first OM workers moved into Hungary to establish outreach teams and to develop relationships with local churches and spread a missions vision among them.

-The growing popularity and the necessity for the English language in Hungary for many has given us numerous opportunities to come along side churches and provide a resource to reach out to the local community.
-Weekly classes for adults and also children’s summer camps provide many with language skills but also with the opportunity to hear the message of the Gospel.
+The growing popularity and necessity of learning the English language in Hungary has given us opportunities to come alongside churches and reach out to communities.
+Weekly classes for adults and children’s summer camps provide opportunities to improve language skills but also to hear the message of the Gospel.

-Music and the Arts: Hungarians are a people with a great love and appreciation for the Arts in many different forms.
-Since 1999 OM Musician and Evangelist Bill Drake has been touring with a band and dancers in Hungary each summer, to bring his message of love, hope and redemption to the people.
-In a crowded church, a town square, a prison or refugee camp people respond to Bill's personal message of renewal through Christ.
+Music and Art Ministry: Hungarians love and appreciate the arts in many forms, and since 1999, OM musician and evangelist Bill Drake has been touring with a rock band and dance team in Hungary each summer to bring a message of love, hope, and redemption to people.
+In a crowded church, a town square, a prison, or a refugee camp, people respond to Bill's personal message of renewal through Christ.

-For the Hungarian Church, that they would be dynamic followers of Christ sharing the Gospel with their neighbours, strengthening their existing churches and planting new churches in their community or other parts Hungary.
-That the Church would have a vision not just for their own locality but develop a burden for the wider world and realise they too are called to be a part of the Great Commission.
+For the Hungarian Church to be dynamic followers of Christ sharing the Gospel with their neighbours, strengthening their existing churches, and planting new churches in their communities or other parts of Hungary.
+Pray that the Church would have a vision and burden not just for their own locality but for the wider world as part of their calling to the Great Commission.

-For the team here in OM Hungary to continue to be dependent on God for their passion and daily strength to fulfil Gods plan for themselves and the people of Hungary.
+For the OM Hungary team to continue to depend on God and for daily strength to fulfill His plan for themselves and the people of Hungary.

-With a population of 10 million people Hungary is a culturally Christian, but a secular nation in reality.
-Over 50 percent of the population are catholic, approximately 20 percent are protestant, the rest is atheist or following other religions.
-Within the Protestant Church, the Reformed Church is largest, with 11 percent of the population, followed by the Lutherans (2 percent), baptists, and pentecostals (less than 1 percent).
-The evangelicals make an estimated 2-3 percent of the society.
+With a population of 10 million people, Hungary is a traditionally Christian country but in reality has become a secular nation.
+More than 50 percent of the population identify as Catholic; approximately 20 percent are Protestant; and the rest are atheist or following other religions.
+Within the Protestant church, the Reformed Church is the largest denomination with 11 percent of the population, followed by Lutherans (2 percent), Baptists, and Pentecostals (less than 1 percent).
+The evangelical churches combine to claim an estimated 2-3 percent of society.

-Secularism, materialism and New Age type spiritualism is where Hungarians are seeking answers for life’s questions.
-Hungarians have a spiritual openness, but the traditional church seems not to have the relevant answers for them.
+Under communism, Hungarians experienced a shame-based, atheistic society and learned not to trust anyone – causing effects that can still be seen in the culture today.
+Secularism, materialism, and New Age spiritualism are where Hungarians are now seeking answers for life’s questions.
+Hungarians have a spiritual openness, but the traditional church does not seem to have relevant answers for them.